 Here’s an example from another industry — utilities — which gives tips on how to improve water consumption.
 You can see how the combination of visuals, narration, and music help to deliver the message in a way that’s more pleasant, memorable, and personal than a pop-up would.
 Plus, adding Living Video elements will contribute to data collection and personalisation.

 Upselling is another opportunity to use data creatively and effectively.

 In a recent Deloitte survey, 62% of insurance executives report that offering additional insurance products that add value and extend core insurance products is a top driving factor for consumer acquisition.
 By leveraging customer data, insurers can provide personalised recommendations for new products based on their customers needs and past buying behavior.

 Here’s an example from AXA that shows personalised upselling in action.

 To learn more about AXA’s upselling campaign, download the case study.

 Ultimately, moving forward, effective data collection and analysis will play a huge role in determining success in the industry.
 Insurance companies need to prioritise having a solid data strategy for the future, including an approach to first-party data.
 Learn more about the shift to first-party data and how Living Video can help.

 Ready to take your customer engagement in insurance to the next level and see how it boosts your bottom line?
 Idomoo is here to help you engage with your customers, connect with your employees and innovate for the future.

-Check out how other insurance leaders have utilized personalized video and seen an ROI of 300% to 700%.
-Or get a play-by-play on how to harness the power of personalization by watching our webinar below.
+Check out how other insurance leaders have utilised personalised video and seen an ROI of 300% to 700%.
+Or get a play-by-play on how to harness the power of personalisation by watching our webinar below.